zohar1000/ngx-translaze/README.md

 Implementation is made via components and interfaces, rather than json files.<br/>
-The language text itself is defined by an interface, which enables the typescript compiler to automatically catch errors and provide intellisense as you develop.<br/>
+The language text itself is defined by an interface, which enables the typescript compiler to automatically provide us with intellisense and catch errors in our templates and classes.<br/>

-Having the language text defined by an interface protects us from making errors when we refer the text from our templates and components. such errors can be caused by modifying keys, moving keys, having to synchronize the structure across multiple languages, and so on.<br/>
+such errors can be caused by modifying keys, moving keys, having to synchronize the structure across multiple languages, and so on.<br/>

 By using Angular's built-in tools, components and interfaces, we are being automatically provided with those benefits: